selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - If enterprises are not using humans as computers (creators/supply), then all is left is their attention (consumers/demand).
 - Communities will suffer energy issues like housing issues.
 - Creativity comes from constraints.
+- Human existence is a function of how little we know - compression
+- Economies are a function of scarce energy and intelligence
+- Crafted or grown?
 ---

 ## Thoughts as Narrative